George Brenlin

-George Henry Bredlinger (October 10, 1927 – August 21, 1986) was an American film and television actor.
+George Henry Brendlinger (October 10, 1927 – September 21, 1986) was an American actor.
 He was known for his starring role of Weasel Martin in the 1957 film Young and Dangerous.

 Brenlin was born in Pitcairn, Pennsylvania.
-He appeared in episodes of the western television series The Deputy and the legal drama television series Perry Mason.
+He served in the United States Navy.
+He appeared as Jimmie Burke in an episode of the western television series The Deputy and as Coley Barnes in the legal drama television series Perry Mason.
 In 1956, he played a lead role in the Broadway play Pictures in the Hallway.
 Brenlin guest-starred in television programs including Gunsmoke, Bonanza, 12 O'Clock High, The Fugitive, Rawhide, Adam-12 (4 episodes), Columbo, Tales of Wells Fargo and The Californians.

+Brenlin died on September 21, 1986, at the age of 58.
+He was buried in Riverside National Cemetery.